There are different types of workers compensation money benefits available in California. This article explains what they are and how they work.

 Total Temporary Disability benefits are payable when you are not able to do any type of work or when you are able to work only under temporary restrictions which your employer cannot provide.
 For example, the doctor says you can go back to work, but you have to sit down for fifteen minutes out of every hour, and your employer will not allow you to return on that basis.
 You would then be eligible to continue receiving T.T.D. if the restriction is temporary.

 Temporary disability is paid at the rate of two-thirds of your average weekly earnings (A.W.E.).
 The maximum average weekly earnings considered varies, depending on the date of your injury.
-For injuries after January 1, 2008 the benefit rate is $916.33.
-For injuries in 2009, the maximum rate goes up to $958.01 and for 2010 it is $986.69.
+For injuries after January 1, 2015 the benefit rate is $1.103.29.
+The rate is less for earlier injuries.

 Total temporary disability should not be confused with S.D.I. or State Disability Insurance.
 Both benefits are referred to as “disability” but State Disability Insurance does not require that your disability be work-related.
 It is paid by the Employment Development Department (E.D.D.) of the State of California.
 Workers’ Compensation Benefits are payable by an insurance company for your employer or an administrator on behalf of your employer if your employer is self-insured.